 9. Sleep In A Palace – Centro Paolo VI Brescia

 As I mentioned in the beginning, I was invited in Brescia by the wonderful Centro Paolo VI Brescia.
 So if you really want to feel like a royal – you should absolutely not hesitate to look for a different place to stay in while in Brescia!
 The Centro offers true affordable luxury, but my favorite part of the hotel was definitely the staircase – absolutely breathtaking.
 Read my full hotel review here.

 Centro Paolo VI Brescia has a secluded inner garden, where you can spend a relaxing afternoon or have your morning coffee, all while listening to the birds singing.
 Yep, it IS definitely that idyllic.
-You’ll also find lots of paintings around the large halls and impressive architecture all around.
-Full review of this lovely place is coming up soon in my blog, but this hotel is definitely proof of why Brescia is one of the best places to visit in Italy <3 Love it?
+You’ll also find lots of paintings around the large halls and impressive architecture all around. Тhis hotel is definitely proof of why Brescia is one of the best places to visit in Italy <3 Love it?
 See the rooms and book here!

 10. Have A Day Trip To Lake Garda

 Lake Garda is actually pretty close to Brescia, and spending at least half a day there is an absolute MUST!
+This stunning lake is the largest in Italy and is surrounded by breathtaking mountains and lush greenery.
+The journey to Lake Garda from Brescia is an easy one, with the drive taking just over an hour.
 The train from Brescia to Lake Garda takes a maximum of 30 minutes and tickets are as cheap as 4.80 EUR one way.
 Choose your stop to be Peschiera del Garda and you can take one of the buses to any cute city around the lake itself.